First-Time Home Buyer Incentive

 There are approximately 100,000 Canadians who qualify for this program.
 If you are one of these individuals, there are a few things you should know about how the incentive works.
-The Canadian Government will loan qualifying buyers 10% of the purchase price of a new home or 5% for a resale home.
+The Canadian Government will loan qualifying buyers 10 per cent of the purchase price of a new home or five per cent for a resale home.
 This loan will act as a secondary mortgage on your home.
-However, you will not be required to make monthly payments and no interest will be charged.
-Instead, you will have to repay the loan when you move or in 25 years, whatever comes first.
+However, you don’t have to make monthly payments or pay interest.
+Instead, you will have to repay the loan when you move, or in 25 years, whatever comes first.

 Here’s the catch.
 The amount you repay is based upon the fair market value of your home at the time of repayment.
-What this means is that you will have to repay either 5% or 10% of your home’s value at the time of repayment.
-So, if your home has appreciated you will be on the line for more than you originally borrowed.
-Alternatively, if your home depreciated in value you will repay less.
+What this means is that you will have to repay either five per cent or 10 per cent of your home’s value at the time of repayment.
+So, if your home has appreciated, you will be on the line for more than you originally borrowed.
+Alternatively, if your home depreciated in value, you will repay less.
 These specific repayment terms are what qualifies the incentive as a shared-equity mortgage.
 There are no early payment fees tied to this incentive, so for those wanting to avoid the potential of paying more than borrowed, there is the option to repay the loan sooner.

 Based on the current real estate market in Canada, it is anticipated that the incentive will mostly benefit Canadians in more stable city markets and smaller urban areas.
 For these Canadians, they can benefit from a maximum savings of $286 on their monthly mortgage fees.